adiabatic/quote-educator/README.md

 - Prefer `r` as a variable name for a rune you’ve read.
 - Prefer `p` as a variable name for a rune you’ve peeked at.
+- Prefer `o` as a variable name for a rune you’ve dug out of s.previousRune().
-- Corollary: If you ever find yourself writing a variable named `p`, think long and hard whether that’s the right idea.
+- Corollary: If you ever find yourself writing a variable named `p` to the output buffer, think long and hard whether that’s the right idea.
 - Prefer `s.whatDo[p]` to `s.whatDo[r]`.
 You shouldn’t need to unread runes.
 For consistency’s sake, avoid structuring your rune-getting in such a way that you’ll need to unread runes.